Mksony/playground-projects/README.md

 To see the storybook of components check out the repo, browse into `common` and run `npm i && npm run storybook`.

-For the random-quote-client check out the repo, browse into `common` and run `npm i && npm start`.
+For the random-quote-client check out the repo, browse into `random-quotes` and run `npm i && npm start`.